1. Your personal data – what is it?

 4. What is the legal basis for processing your personal data?

 Explicit consent of the data subject so that we can keep you informed about news, events, activities and services and keep you informed about diocesan events.
 Processing is necessary for carrying out legal obligations in relation to Gift Aid or under employment, social security or social protection law, or a collective agreement.
-Processing is carried out by a not-for-profit body with a political, philosophical, religious or trade union aim provided: -
+Processing is carried out by a not-for-profit body with a political, philosophical, religious or trade union aim provided: - other processing relates only to members or former members (or those who have regular contact with it in connection with those purposes); and there is no disclosure to a third party without consent.

-Your personal data will be treated as strictly confidential and will only be shared with other members of the church in order to carry out a service to other church members or for purposes connected with the church.
+5. Sharing your personal data Your personal data will be treated as strictly confidential and will only be shared with other members of the church in order to carry out a service to other church members or for purposes connected with the church.
 We will only share your data with third parties outside of the parish with your consent.

+6. How long do we keep your personal data?
+We keep data in accordance with the guidance set out in the guide “Keep or Bin: Care of Your Parish Records” which is available from the Church of England website (link at the bottom).
 Specifically, we retain electoral roll data while it is still current; gift aid declarations and associated paperwork for up to 6 years after the calendar year to which they relate; and parish registers (baptisms, marriages, funerals) permanently.

 7. Your rights and your personal data